brianpunzalan/my-website/src/contents/posts/creating-my-nextjs-blog-with-netlify-cms.md

   # Congratulations!

   We have finally created our Next.js website utilizing Netlify CMS and Github with the added benefits of static websites.

   The stack follows the concept of **Jamstack**.
 If you want to learn more, check out its website at [https://jamstack.org/](https://jamstack.org/).

   You could view the full source code of my website on my [Github](https://github.com/brianpunzalan/my-website).

+  # Reference
+  I have bootstraped my website with `create-next-app` using this example `with-typescript-eslint-jest`.
 ---